 If you are considering design work for your company, read about UX research and UX design before checking out our UX services.
-Brought to you by WANDR Studio, an award-winning UX design and product strategy firm.
+Brought to you by WANDR, an award-winning UX design and product strategy firm.

 During the development of software, websites, or applications, companies often combine the roles of UX designer and UX researcher.